Travel Tips & Information

 Here are some important things to keep in mind if you are planning to travel.

-Please follow this link for advice from the Center for Disease Control (CDC) for Colleges, Universities, and Students about the Ebola outbreak in West Africa.
+Follow this link for advice from the Center for Disease Control (CDC) regarding Recommendations About International Travel for Education Purposes.

 Important Vaccinations For Travelers

 Your destination will determine which vaccines are required for International travel.
 This information is best obtained by visiting Escambia County Health Department or calling them at (850) 595-6500.
 Many of the required vaccinations can only be obtained at the county health department.
 See Immunization Fees for the vaccinations given at the UWF SHS clinic.
 Keep in mind, some vaccinations are given in a series of up to 6 months.
 Depending on your destination, they may be needed prior to obtaining a passport.

 - Health Insurance ID card

 - Health record - list of illnesses, operations, drug allergies, blood type, and special medications you need.
 Also take vaccination records and international certificates, if required.

 - Begin updating immunizations, leaving sufficient time before travel.

 - Understand that local food and water can be risky in developed, industrial or tourist areas as well as in areas off the beaten track.